SCHOOL COMMUNICATIONS AIDE 1846

 a) Graduation from a standard senior high school or possession of a high school equivalency diploma plus one (1) year of experience in the operation and/or maintenance of audiovisual, multi-media, computer or electronic office equipment; or,

-b) Graduation from a standard senior high school or possession of a high school equivalency diploma plus one (1) year of coursework from a New York State or regionally accredited college or university in Office Technology, Computer Technology, Computer Science, Electrical Technology or a related field; or,
+b) Graduation from a standard senior high school or possession of a high school equivalency diploma plus thirty (30) credits from a college with federally-authorized accreditation or registration by NY State, including at least six (6) credits in Office Technology, Computer Technology, Computer Science, Electrical Technology or a related field; or,

 c) An equivalent combination of education and experience as defined by the limits of a) and b).

 NOTE: A certificate from a vocational program in Office Technology, Computer Technology, Computer Science, Electrical Technology or a related field may be substituted for the one (1) year of experience.
 Candidates must have graduated from high school or possess a high school equivalency diploma.